jfflbnntt/dmsguild/expandedArmory/weapon/descriptions/martial_melee.md

 * **War Pick and Great Pick.** A war pick is meant for combat and able to be used in one or two hands.
 A great pick is larger and heavier and only able to be wielded in two hands.

 * **Whip.** A long braided flexible leather cord attached to a stiff handle.
-Traditionally used to train animals or torture prisoners it can be useful as a weapon as well.
+Traditionally used to train animals or discipline underlings it can be useful as a weapon as well.